alexpkeil1/Qgcomp.jl/docs/src/glm.md

-## FAQ<a name="faq"></a>
+## FAQ
-### Why don"t I get weights/scaled effects from the `boot` or `ee` functions? (and other questions about the weights/scaled effect sizes)
+### Why don't I get weights/scaled effects from the `boot` or `ee` functions? (and other questions about the weights/scaled effect sizes)
 Users often use the `qgcomp.*.boot` or `qgcomp.*.ee` functions because they want to marginalize over confounders or fit a non-linear joint exposure function.
 In both cases, the overall exposure response will no longer correspond to a simple weighted average of model coefficients, so none of the `qgcomp.*.boot` or `qgcomp.*.ee` functions will calculate weights.
 In most use cases, the weights would vary according to which level of joint exposure you"re at, so it is not a straightforward proposition to calculate them (and you may not wish to report 4 sets of weights if you use the default `q=4`).
 That is, the contribution of each exposure to the overall effect will change across levels of exposure if there is any non-linearity, which makes the weights not useful as simple inferential tools (and, at best, an approximation).
 If you wish to have an approximation, then use a "noboot" method and report the weights from that along with a caveat that they are not directly applicable to the results in which non-linearity/non-additivity/marginalization-over-covariates is performed (using boot methods).
 If you fit an otherwise linear model, you can get weights from a `qgcomp.*.noboot` which will be very close to the weights you might get from a linear model fit via `qgcomp.*.boot` functions, but be explicit that the weights come from a different model than the inference about joint exposure effects.

 It should be emphasized here that the weights are not a stable or entirely useful quantity for many research goals.
 Qgcomp addresses the mixtures problem of variance inflation by focusing on a parameter that is less susceptible to variance inflation than independent effects (the psi parameters, or overall effects of a mixture).
 The weights are a form of independent effect and will always be sensitive to this issue, regardless of the statistical method that is used.
-Some statistical approaches to improving estimation of independent effects (e.g. setting `bayes=TRUE`) is accessible in many qgcomp functions, but these approaches universally introduce bias in exchange for reducing variance and shouldn"t be used without a good understanding of what shrinkage and penalization methods actually accomplish.
+Some statistical approaches to improving estimation of independent effects (e.g. setting `bayes=TRUE`) is accessible in many qgcomp functions, but these approaches universally introduce bias in exchange for reducing variance and shouldn't be used without a good understanding of what shrinkage and penalization methods actually accomplish.
 Principled and rigorous integration of these statistical approaches with qgcomp is in progress, but that work is inherently more bespoke and likely will not be available in this R package.
 The shrinkage and penalization literature is large and outside the scope of this software and documentation, so no other guidance is given here.
 In any case, the calculated weights are only interpretable as proportional effect sizes in a setting in which there is linearity, additivity, and collapsibility, and so the package makes no efforts to try to introduce weights into other settings in which those assumptions may not be met.
 Outside of those narrow settings, the weights would have a dubious interpretation and the programming underlying the qgcomp package errs on the side of preventing the reporting of results that are mutually inconsistent.
 If you are using the `boot` versions of a qgcomp function in a setting in which you know that the weights are valid, it is very likely that you do not actually need to be using the `boot` versions of the functions.

 ### Do I need to model non-linearity and non-additivity of exposures?
 Maybe.
 The inferential object of qgcomp is the set of $\psi$ parameters that correspond to a joint exposure response.
 As it turns out, with correlated exposures non-linearity can disguise itself as non-additivity (Belzak and Bauer [2019] Addictive Behaviors).
-If we were inferring independent effects, this distinction would be crucial, but for joint effects it may turn out that it doesn"t matter much if you model non-linearity in the joint response function through non-additivity or non-linearity of individual exposures in a given study.
+If we were inferring independent effects, this distinction would be crucial, but for joint effects it may turn out that it doesn't matter much if you model non-linearity in the joint response function through non-additivity or non-linearity of individual exposures in a given study.
 Models fit in qgcomp still make the crucial assumption that you are able to model the joint exposure response via parametric models, so that assumption should not be forgotten in an effort to try to disentagle non-linearity (e.g. quadratic terms of exposures) from non-additivity (e.g. product terms between exposures).
 The important part to note about parametric modeling is that we have to explicitly tell the model to be non-linear, and no adaptation to non-linear settings will happen automatically.
 Exploring non-linearity is not a trivial endeavor.

 ### Do I have to use quantiles?
 No. You can turn off "quantization" by setting `q=NULL` or you can supply your own categorization cutpoints via the "breaks" argument.
 It is up to the user to interpret the results if either of these options is taken.
 Frequently, `q=NULL` is used in concert with standardizing exposure variables by dividing them by their interquartile ranges (IQR).
 The joint exposure response can then be interpreted as the effect of an IQR change in all exposures.
 Using IQR/2 (with or without a log transformation before hand) will yield results that are most (roughly) compatible with the package defaults (`q=4`) but that does not require quantization.
 Quantized variables have nice properties: they prevent extrapolation and reduce influence of outliers, but the choice of how to include exposures in the model should be a deliberate and well-informed one.
 There are examples of setting `q=NULL` in the help files for qgcomp_glm_boot and qgcomp_glm_ee, but this approach is available for any of the qgcomp methods (and is accomplished nearly 100% outside of the package functions, aside from setting `q=NULL`).